Half-reaction

 In chemistry, a half reaction (or half-cell reaction) is either the oxidation or reduction reaction component of a redox reaction.
 A half reaction is obtained by considering the change in oxidation states of individual substances involved in the redox reaction.
 Often, the concept of half reactions is used to describe what occurs in an electrochemical cell, such as a Galvanic cell battery at one of the two electrodes.

 In the case of metal plating and metal stripping the same half reaction can be written to describe both the metal undergoing oxidation (known as the anode) and the metal undergoing reduction (known as the cathode).

 Half reactions are often used as a method of balancing redox reactions.
-For oxidation-reduction reactions in acidic conditions, after balancing the atoms and oxidation numbers, one will need to add H+ ions to balance the hydrogen ions in the half reaction.
-For oxidation-reduction reactions in basic conditions, after balancing the atoms and oxidation numbers, first treat it as an acidic solution and then add OH- ions to balance the H+ ions in the half reactions (which would give H2O).
+For oxidation-reduction reactions in acidic conditions, after balancing the atoms and oxidation numbers, H+ ions must be added to balance the hydrogen ions in the half reaction.
+For oxidation-reduction reactions in basic conditions, after balancing the atoms and oxidation numbers, it must be treated as an acidic solution, and then OH- ions must be added to balance the H+ ions in the half reactions (which would give H2O).